Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 The retina is the light-sensitive part of the eye, consisting of photoreceptors, which contains:

-1. cones those responsible for color vision and central vision; length 0.035 mm, diameter 6 microns.
+1. cones, responsible for color vision and central vision; length 0.035 mm, diameter 6 microns.

-The outer segment of the cone is cone-shaped.
-So, in the peripheral parts of the retina, the rods have a diameter of 2-5 microns, and the cones have a diameter of 5-8 microns; in the fovea, the cones are thinner and only 1.5 µm in diameter.
+The outer segment of the cone is shaped like a cone.
+Thus, in the peripheral parts of the retina, rods have a diameter of 2-5 µm, and cones - 5-8 µm; in the fovea the cones are thinner and have a diameter of only 1.5 µm.

-The outer segment of the rods contains visual pigment, rhodopsin, and the cones, iodopsin.
-The outer segment of the rods is a thin rod-like cylinder, while the cones have a tapered tip that is shorter and thicker than the rods.
+The outer segment of the rods contains the visual pigment - rhodopsin, and the cones - iodopsin.
+The outer segment of the rods is a thin, rod-like cylinder, while the cones have a conical tip that is shorter and thicker than the rods.

-The outer segment of the stick is a stack of discs surrounded by an outer membrane, superimposed on each other, resembling a stack of packed coins.
-In the outer segment of the rod, there is no contact of the edge of the disc with the cell membrane.
+The outer segment of the stick is a stack of disks surrounded by an outer membrane, superimposed on each other, resembling a stack of packaged coins.
+In the outer segment of the rod there is no contact between the edge of the disc and the cell membrane.

-In the cones, the outer membrane forms numerous invaginations, folds.
-Thus, the photoreceptor disc in the outer segment of the rod is completely separated from the plasma membrane, while in the outer segment of the cones the discs are not closed and the intradiscal space communicates with the extracellular environment.
-The cones have a rounded, larger and lighter colored nucleus than rods.
-Central processes - axons - which form synaptic connections with dendrites of rod bipolar, horizontal cells, branch off from the nucleus-containing part of the rods.
-The cone axons also have synapses with horizontal cells and with dwarf and flat bipolar cells.
-The outer segment is connected to the inner segment by a connecting leg - the cilium.
+In cones, the outer membrane forms numerous invaginations and folds.
+Thus, the photoreceptor disk in the outer segment of the rod is completely separated from the plasma membrane, and in the outer segment of the cones the disks are not closed and the intradiscal space communicates with the extracellular environment.
+Cones have a round, larger, lighter-colored nucleus than rods.
+From the nuclear-containing part of the rods, central processes extend - axons, which form synaptic connections with the dendrites of rod bipolars and horizontal cells.
+Cone axons also synapse with horizontal cells and with dwarf and planar bipolars.
+The outer segment is connected to the inner segment by a connecting leg - cilia.

-The inner segment contains many radially oriented and densely packed mitochondria (ellipsoid) that provide energy for photochemical visual processes, many polyribosomes, the Golgi apparatus, and a small number of elements of the granular and smooth endoplasmic reticulum.
+The inner segment contains many radially oriented and densely packed mitochondria (ellipsoid), which are energy suppliers for photochemical visual processes, many polyribosomes, the Golgi apparatus and a small number of elements of the granular and smooth endoplasmic reticulum.

-The area of the inner segment between the ellipsoid and the nucleus is called the myoid.
-The nuclear-cytoplasmic body of the cell, located proximal to the inner segment, passes into the synaptic process, into which the ends of bipolar and horizontal neurocytes grow.
+The area of the internal segment between the ellipsoid and the nucleus is called the myoid.
+The nuclear-cytoplasmic body of the cell, located proximal to the internal segment, passes into the synaptic process, into which the endings of bipolar and horizontal neurocytes grow.

-In the outer segment of the photoreceptor, primary photophysical and enzymatic processes of transformation of light energy into physiological excitation take place.
+In the outer segment of the photoreceptor, primary photophysical and enzymatic processes of transformation of light energy into physiological excitation occur.

 The retina contains three types of cones.
-They differ in visual pigment that perceives rays with different wavelengths.
-The different spectral sensitivity of the cones can explain the mechanism of color perception.
+They differ in visual pigment, which perceives rays of different wavelengths.
+The different spectral sensitivity of cones can explain the mechanism of color perception.
 In these cells, which produce the enzyme rhodopsin, the energy of light (photons) is converted into electrical energy of the nervous tissue, i.e. photochemical reaction.
-When the rods and cones are excited, the signals are first conducted through successive layers of neurons of the retina itself, then into the nerve fibers of the optic pathways, and finally into the cerebral cortex.
+When the rods and cones are excited, the signals are first transmitted through successive layers of neurons in the retina itself, then into the nerve fibers of the visual tract, and finally into the cerebral cortex.

 2 .4 Histological structure of the retina

-Highly organized retinal cells form 10 retinal layers.
+The highly organized cells of the retina form 10 retinal layers.

-In the retina, 3 cellular levels are distinguished, represented by photoreceptors and neurons of the 1st and 2nd order, connected to each other (in previous manuals, 3 neurons were distinguished: bipolar photoreceptors and ganglion cells).
-The plexiform layers of the retina are composed of axons or axons and dendrites of the corresponding photoreceptors and neurons of the 1st and 2nd order, which include bipolar, ganglionic, and amacrine and horizontal cells called interneurons. (list from choroid):
+In the retina, there are 3 cellular levels, represented by photoreceptors and neurons of the 1st and 2nd order, connected to each other (in previous manuals, 3 neurons were distinguished: bipolar photoreceptors and ganglion cells).
+The plexiform layers of the retina consist of axons or axons and dendrites of the corresponding photoreceptors and 1st and 2nd order neurons, which include bipolar, ganglion, amacrine and horizontal cells called interneurons. (list from the choroid):

-1. Pigment layer ...
-Most outer layer the retina, adjacent to the inner surface of the choroid, produces visual purple.
-The membranes of the digital processes of the pigment epithelium are in constant and close contact with the photoreceptors.
+1. Pigment layer .
+Most outer layer The retina, adjacent to the inner surface of the choroid, produces visual purple.
+The membranes of the finger-like processes of the pigment epithelium are in constant and close contact with the photoreceptors.

-Rods and cones are long cylindrical cells in which an outer and inner segment and a complex presynaptic ending (rod spherula or cone stem) are distinguished.
+Rods and cones are long, cylindrical cells that have an outer and an inner segment and a complex presynaptic ending (rod spherule or cone stalk).
 All parts of the photoreceptor cell are united by the plasma membrane.
-Dendrites of bipolar and horizontal cells approach and invade the presynaptic end of the photoreceptor.
+The dendrites of bipolar and horizontal cells approach and invaginate the presynaptic end of the photoreceptor.

-3. Outer boundary plate (membrane) - located in the outer or apical part of the neurosensory retina and is a band of intercellular adhesions.
-It is not really a membrane at its core, since it consists of permeable, viscous tightly intertwining apical portions of Müllerian cells and photoreceptors; it is not a barrier to macromolecules.
-The outer boundary membrane is called the Verhofe fenestrated membrane, since the inner and outer segments of rods and cones pass through this fenestrated membrane into the subretinal space (the space between the layer of cones and rods and the retinal pigment epithelium), where they are surrounded by an interstitial substance rich in mucopolysaccharides.
+3. External border plate (membrane) - located in the outer or apical part of the neurosensory retina and is a strip of intercellular adhesion.
+It is not actually a membrane, since it consists of permeable viscous tightly adjacent intertwined apical portions of Müller cells and photoreceptors; it is not a barrier to macromolecules.
+The external limiting membrane is called Verhoef's fenestrated membrane because the inner and outer segments of the rods and cones pass through this fenestrated membrane into the subretinal space (the space between the layer of cones and rods and the retinal pigment epithelium), where they are surrounded by an interstitial substance rich in mucopolysaccharides.

-4. Outer granular (nuclear) layer - formed by nuclei of photoreceptors
+4. Outer granular (nuclear) layer - formed by photoreceptor nuclei

 5. Outer mesh (reticular) layer - processes of rods and cones, bipolar cells and horizontal cells with synapses.
-It is the area between the two pools of blood supply to the retina.
+It is the zone between two pools of blood supply to the retina.
 This factor is decisive in the localization of edema, liquid and solid exudate in the outer plexiform layer.

 7. Inner mesh (reticular) layer - separates the inner nuclear layer from the layer of ganglion cells and consists of a tangle of complex branching and intertwining processes of neurons.

-The line of synaptic connections, including the stem of the cone, the rod end, and the dendrites of bipolar cells, forms the middle border membrane that separates the outer plexiform layer.
+A line of synaptic connections including the cone stalk, rod end, and bipolar cell dendrites forms the middle limiting membrane, which separates the outer plexiform layer.
 It delimits the vascular inner part retina.
-Outside the middle border membrane, the retina is devoid of blood vessels and is dependent on choroidal oxygen and nutrient circulation.
+Outside the middle limiting membrane, the retina is avascular and dependent on the choroidal circulation of oxygen and nutrients.

-8. Layer of ganglionic multipolar cells.
-Retinal ganglion cells (second-order neurons) are located in the inner layers of the retina, the thickness of which decreases markedly towards the periphery (around the fovea, the layer of ganglion cells consists of 5 or more cells).
+8. Layer of ganglion multipolar cells.
+Retinal ganglion cells (second order neurons) are located in the inner layers of the retina, the thickness of which noticeably decreases towards the periphery (around the fovea the layer of ganglion cells consists of 5 or more cells).

-9. Optic nerve fiber layer ...
-The layer consists of the axons of the ganglion cells that form the optic nerve.
+9. Optic nerve fiber layer .
+The layer consists of the axons of ganglion cells that form the optic nerve.

-10. Internal boundary plate (membrane) the most the inner layer retina adjacent to the vitreous humor.
-Covers the inner surface of the retina.
-It is the main membrane formed by the base of the processes of Müller's neuroglial cells.
+10. Internal border plate (membrane) the most inner layer retina adjacent to the vitreous body.
+Covers the surface of the retina from the inside.
+It is the main membrane formed by the base of the processes of neuroglial Müller cells.

 3 .
-The structure and functions of the conduction section of the visual analyzer
+Structure and functions of the conductive section of the visual analyzer

-The conduction section of the visual analyzer starts from the ganglion cells of the ninth layer of the retina.
-The axons of these cells form the so-called optic nerve, which should not be viewed as a peripheral nerve, but as the optic tract.
-The optic nerve consists of four types of fibers: 1) optic, starting from the temporal half of the retina; 2) visual, coming from the nasal half of the retina; 3) papillomacular, emanating from the area of the macula; 4) light, going to the supraoptic nucleus of the hypothalamus.
-In the region of the base of the skull, the optic nerves of the right and left sides intersect.
-In a person with binocular vision, about half of the nerve fibers of the optic tract intersect.
+The conductive section of the visual analyzer begins from the ganglion cells of the ninth layer of the retina.
+The axons of these cells form the so-called optic nerve, which should be considered not as a peripheral nerve, but as an optic tract.
+The optic nerve consists of four types of fibers: 1) optic, starting from the temporal half of the retina; 2) visual, coming from the nasal half of the retina; 3) papillomacular, emanating from the macula area; 4) light, going to the supraoptic nucleus of the hypothalamus.
+At the base of the skull, the optic nerves of the right and left sides intersect.
+In a person with binocular vision, approximately half of the nerve fibers of the optic tract are crossed.

-The fibers of the optic tract go without interruption to the thalamic region, where in the external geniculate body they enter into synaptic connection with the neurons of the optic tubercle.
-Part of the fibers of the optic tract ends in the upper tubercles of the quadruple.
+The fibers of the optic tract go without interruption to the thalamic region, where in the external geniculate body they enter into a synaptic connection with the neurons of the visual thalamus.
+Some of the fibers of the optic tract end in the superior colliculi.
 The participation of the latter is necessary for the implementation of visual motor reflexes, for example, movements of the head and eyes in response to visual stimuli.
 The external geniculate bodies are an intermediate link that transmits nerve impulses to the cerebral cortex.
-From here, third-order optic neurons travel directly to the occipital lobe of the brain.
+From here, third-order visual neurons travel directly to the occipital lobe of the brain

 4. Central department of the visual analyzer

-The central section of the human visual analyzer is located in the back of the occipital lobe.
-Here, the region of the central fovea of the retina (central vision) is mainly projected.
-Peripheral vision presented in the more anterior part of the visual lobe.
+The central section of the human visual analyzer is located in the posterior part of the occipital lobe.
+Here the area of the central fovea of the retina (central vision) is projected predominantly.
+Peripheral vision presented in the more anterior part of the optic lobe.

-The central section of the visual analyzer can be conditionally divided into 2 parts:
+The central section of the visual analyzer can be divided into 2 parts:

-1 - the nucleus of the visual analyzer of the first signal system - in the area of the spur sulcus, which basically corresponds to the field 17 of the cerebral cortex according to Brodmann);
+1 - nucleus of the visual analyzer of the first signal system - in the area of the calcarine sulcus, which mainly corresponds to field 17 of the cerebral cortex according to Brodmann);

-2 - the nucleus of the visual analyzer of the second signal system - in the area of the left angular gyrus.
+2 - the core of the visual analyzer of the second signal system - in the region of the left angular gyrus.

-Field 17 generally matures by 3 to 4 years of age.
-It is the organ of the highest synthesis and analysis of light stimuli.
-If field 17 is affected, physiological blindness may occur.
-TO central department The visual analyzer includes fields 18 and 19, where zones with a full representation of the field of view are found.
-In addition, neurons that respond to visual stimulation are found along the lateral suprasylvian sulcus, in the temporal, frontal, and parietal cortex.
-When they are damaged, spatial orientation is disturbed.
+Field 17 generally matures at 3 to 4 years of age.
+It is the organ of higher synthesis and analysis of light stimuli.
+If field 17 is damaged, physiological blindness may occur.
+TO central department The visual analyzer includes fields 18 and 19, where zones with full representation of the visual field are found.
+In addition, neurons that respond to visual stimulation are found along the lateral suprasylvian fissure, in the temporal, frontal and parietal cortices.
+When they are damaged, spatial orientation is disrupted.

-The outer segments of rods and cones have a large number of discs.
-They are actually folds of the cell membrane, "packed" in a stack.
-Each stick or cone contains approximately 1000 discs.
+There are a large number of disks in the outer segments of rods and cones.
+They are actually folds of the cell membrane, “packed” into a stack.
+Each rod or cone contains approximately 1000 disks.

 Both rhodopsin and color pigments- conjugated proteins.
-They are incorporated into the disc membranes as transmembrane proteins.
+They are included in the disc membranes as transmembrane proteins.
 The concentration of these photosensitive pigments in the discs is so high that they account for about 40% of the total mass of the outer segment.

-1. outer segment, there is a light-sensitive substance
+1. outer segment, here is a photosensitive substance

-2.inner segment containing cytoplasm with cytoplasmic organelles...
-Mitochondria are of particular importance - they play an important role in providing the photoreceptor function with energy.
+2. internal segment containing cytoplasm with cytoplasmic organelles.
+Mitochondria are of particular importance - they play an important role in providing photoreceptor function with energy.

-4. synaptic body (body is a part of rods and cones, which connects with subsequent nerve cells (horizontal and bipolar), representing the next links of the visual pathway).
+4. synaptic body (the body is part of the rods and cones, which connects with subsequent nerve cells (horizontal and bipolar), representing the next links of the visual pathway).

-V lateral geniculate bodies, which are subcortical visual centers, the bulk of the axons of the retinal ganglion cells ends and nerve impulses are switched to the next visual neurons, called subcortical, or central.
-Each of the subcortical visual centers receives nerve impulses from the homolateral halves of the retinas of both eyes.
-In addition, information also enters the lateral geniculate bodies from the visual cortex (feedback).
-It is also assumed that there are associative connections between the subcortical visual centers and the reticular formation of the brainstem, which stimulates attention and general activity (arousal).
+IN lateral geniculate bodies, which are subcortical visual centers, the bulk of the axons of the retinal ganglion cells end and the nerve impulses are switched to the next visual neurons, called subcortical or central.
+Each of the subcortical visual centers receives nerve impulses coming from the homolateral halves of the retinas of both eyes.
+In addition, information also comes to the lateral geniculate body from the visual cortex (feedback).
+It is also assumed that there are associative connections between the subcortical visual centers and the reticular formation of the brain stem, which contributes to the stimulation of attention and general activity (arousal).

 Cortical visual center has a very complex multifaceted system of neural connections.
-It contains neurons that respond only to the beginning and end of illumination.
-In the visual center, not only information processing is performed on the boundary lines, brightness and color gradation, but also the assessment of the direction of the object's movements.
+It contains neurons that respond only to the beginning and end of lighting.
+In the visual center, not only information is processed along boundary lines, brightness and color gradations, but also the direction of movement of an object is assessed.
 In accordance with this, the number of cells in the cerebral cortex is 10,000 times greater than in the retina.
-There is a significant difference between the number of cellular elements of the lateral geniculate body and the visual center.
+There is a significant difference between the number of cellular elements of the external geniculate body and the visual center.
 One neuron of the lateral geniculate body is connected to 1000 neurons of the visual cortical center, and each of these neurons, in turn, forms synaptic contacts with 1000 neighboring neurons.

 4 .2 Primary, secondary and tertiary cortical fields

-Features of the structure and functional significance of individual sections of the cortex make it possible to distinguish individual cortical fields.
-There are three main groups of fields in the bark: primary, secondary and tertiary fields.
-Primary fields connected with the sense organs and organs of movement on the periphery, they mature earlier than others in ontogenesis, they have the largest cells.
-These are the so-called nuclear zones of the analyzers, according to I.P.
-Pavlov (for example, the field of pain, temperature, tactile and musculo-articular sensitivity in the posterior central gyrus of the cortex, the visual field in the occipital region, the auditory field in the temporal region, and the motor field in the anterior central gyrus of the cortex).
+The structural features and functional significance of individual areas of the cortex make it possible to distinguish individual cortical fields.
+There are three main groups of fields in the cortex: primary, secondary and tertiary fields.
+Primary fields are associated with sensory organs and organs of movement on the periphery, they mature earlier than others in ontogenesis, and have the largest cells.
+These are the so-called nuclear zones of analyzers, according to I.P.
+Pavlov (for example, the field of pain, temperature, tactile and muscle-articular sensitivity in the posterior central gyrus of the cortex, the visual field in the occipital region, the auditory field in the temporal region and the motor field in the anterior central gyrus of the cortex).

-These fields analyze individual stimuli entering the cortex from the corresponding receptors.
-When the primary fields are destroyed, so-called cortical blindness, cortical deafness, etc. secondary fields, or the peripheral zones of the analyzers, which are connected with individual organs only through the primary fields.
-They serve to summarize and further process the incoming information.
-Separate sensations are synthesized in them into complexes that determine the processes of perception.
+These fields carry out the analysis of individual irritations entering the cortex from the corresponding receptors.
+When the primary fields are destroyed, so-called cortical blindness, cortical deafness, etc. occur. secondary fields, or peripheral zones of analyzers, which are connected to individual organs only through primary fields.
+They serve to summarize and further process incoming information.
+Individual sensations are synthesized in them into complexes that determine the processes of perception.

-When secondary fields are damaged, the ability to see objects, hear sounds is retained, but a person does not recognize them, does not remember their meaning.
+When secondary fields are damaged, the ability to see objects and hear sounds is retained, but the person does not recognize them and does not remember their meaning.

 Both humans and animals have primary and secondary fields.
-The most distant from direct connections with the periphery are tertiary fields, or zones of overlap of analyzers.
-Only man has these fields.
+The furthest from direct connections with the periphery are the tertiary fields, or the overlap zones of the analyzers.
+Only humans have these fields.
 They occupy almost half of the cortex and have extensive connections with other parts of the cortex and with nonspecific brain systems.
-The smallest and most diverse cells prevail in these fields.
+These fields are dominated by the smallest and most diverse cells.

-The main cellular element here are star-shaped neurons.
+The main cellular element here is stellate neurons.

-Tertiary fields are located in the posterior half of the cortex - at the borders of the parietal, temporal and occipital regions and in the anterior half - in the anterior parts of the frontal regions.
-In these zones, the largest number of nerve fibers connecting the left and right hemisphere, therefore, their role is especially great in organizing the coordinated work of both hemispheres.
-Tertiary fields mature in humans later than other cortical fields; they perform the most complex functions of the cortex.
-This is where the processes of higher analysis and synthesis take place.
-In the tertiary fields, on the basis of the synthesis of all afferent stimuli and taking into account the traces of previous stimuli, the goals and objectives of behavior are developed.
-According to them, the programming of motor activity takes place.
+Tertiary fields are located in the posterior half of the cortex - at the boundaries of the parietal, temporal and occipital regions and in the anterior half - in the anterior parts of the frontal regions.
+In these zones, the largest number of nerve fibers connecting the left and right hemisphere, therefore their role is especially great in organizing the coordinated work of both hemispheres.
+Tertiary fields mature in humans later than other cortical fields; they carry out the most complex functions of the cortex.
+Processes of higher analysis and synthesis take place here.
+In tertiary fields, based on the synthesis of all afferent stimuli and taking into account traces of previous stimuli, goals and objectives of behavior are developed.
+According to them, motor activity is programmed.

 Conclusion

 Thus, the visual analyzer is a complex and very important tool in human life.
-It is not without reason that the science of the eyes, called ophthalmology, has emerged as an independent discipline, both because of the importance of the functions of the organ of vision, and because of the peculiarities of the methods of its examination.
+It is not without reason that the science of the eyes, called ophthalmology, has become an independent discipline both because of the importance of the functions of the organ of vision and because of the peculiarities of the methods of its examination.

 Our eyes provide the perception of the size, shape and color of objects, their relative position and the distance between them.
-A person receives information about the changing external world most of all through the visual analyzer.
-In addition, the eyes still adorn a person's face, it is not for nothing that they are called "the mirror of the soul."
+A person receives most information about the changing external world through the visual analyzer.
+In addition, eyes also adorn a person’s face; it is not without reason that they are called the “mirror of the soul.”

-The visual analyzer is very important for a person, and the problem of preserving good vision very relevant to humans.
-Comprehensive technical progress, general computerization of our life - this is an additional and tough load on our eyes.
-Therefore, it is so important to observe hygiene of vision, which, in essence, is not so difficult: do not read in uncomfortable conditions for the eyes, protect eyes at work with protective glasses, work on the computer intermittently, do not play games that can lead to eye injuries etc. Through vision, we perceive the world as it is.
+The visual analyzer is very important for a person, and the problem of preserving good vision very relevant for humans.
+Comprehensive technical progress, the general computerization of our lives is an additional and severe burden on our eyes.
+Therefore, it is so important to maintain visual hygiene, which, in essence, is not so difficult: do not read in conditions that are uncomfortable for the eyes, protect your eyes at work with protective glasses, work on the computer intermittently, do not play games that can lead to eye injuries and so on.
+Thanks to vision, we perceive the world as it is.

-1. Kuraev T.A. and other Physiology of the central nervous system: Textbook. allowance. - Rostov n / a: Phoenix, 2000.
+1. Kuraev T.A. and others.
+Physiology of the central nervous system: Textbook. allowance. - Rostov n/a: Phoenix, 2000.

 3. Rakhmankulova G.M.
 Physiology of sensory systems. - Kazan, 1986.